Applying Psycho-Sensory Brand-Building Principles to Female Consumers

 The female presence in the workforce has steadily increased over the past 50 years.
 In 1960 a woman’s future was very limited.
 The expectation was that a woman would marry young and raise a family while her husband would have a career as the household’s sole breadwinner.
 Since then, women have increasingly worked outside the home as well as begun to pursue higher education.
 This can be attributed to many factors, beginning with the feminist movement of the 1960s and 1970s.
 With this cultural shift, more women worked outside the home than ever before.
 Still, many women would leave the workforce when they began starting families.
 This resulted in women falling behind men in career advancement.
 Economic changes in the late 1980s and 1990s necessitated women to continue working, even after having children.
 With two-person incomes being the norm, women quickly returned to the workplace after maternity leave.

-So what are the results of this progression?
+So, what are the results of this progression?
 Increased female enrollment in higher education, for one – so much so that in the late 2000s women pulled ahead of their male counterparts in holding bachelor’s degrees or higher.
-This access to continued education allowed women to advance their career paths.
+This access to continued education allowed women to advance their careers.
 But the biggest factor that helped women in the workplace was returning to work after maternity leave.
-No longer do women have to pause their careers for a family.
-They now have just as many opportunities as men to further their careers.
+Women no longer need to pause their careers to start a family.
+Today they have just as many opportunities as men to further their career path.
 And we are seeing this now more than ever.
 More and more women are being tapped for high-ranking positions at big companies.
-The CEOs of General Motors, Yahoo and Hewlett-Packard are all women.
+The CEOs of General Motors, UPS and Best Buy are all women.

 Because of this, the female demographic has yielded extraordinary spending power in the marketplace.
 And their spending power shows no signs of slowing down!
 Lately, a lot of attention has been given to the gender pay gap.
 In 2014 it was reported that full-time working women in the United States were paid only 79 percent of what men were paid.
-That’s a gap of 21 percent.
+Since 2014, that gap has only shrunk to 81 percent.
+That means that women make $0.81 for every dollar a man makes.
 If history has taught us anything, we can expect this gap to close as more of the public becomes aware of it.

-So what does all of this mean for marketers?
-Women are a huge demographic group that has gained as much (if not more) of the purchasing power of their male counterparts.
+So, what does all of this mean for marketers?
+Women are a huge demographic group that has gained as much purchasing power as that of their male counterparts.
+In fact, 70-80 percent of purchase decisions are driven or influenced by women.
 How do companies adjust to tap into this market?
 Gone are the days of just marketing household products to happy housewives.
 Not to say that household products can’t be effectively marketed to women; the approach will just need to change.
 And women are purchasing plenty of items once considered to be male purchases.
 Cars, computers, smartphones and homes are all items that are largely purchased by women.
-So what are some strategies for marketing to today’s woman?
+With that in mind, what are some strategies for marketing to today’s woman?

 Understand who is buying your product.
 Women are the primary purchasers of household products.
 A woman running a household today looks much different than she did 50 years ago.
 She is juggling work, family and personal obligations.
 She has no time for patronizing advertisements that show happy homemakers.
 Show her the practical applications of how the product or service can make her life easier.